strauss/hornet-queen/README.md

     - Actually, a Trove4J based implementation of their HashTable for UUID keys was the core inspiration for Hornet Queen.
       I had to copy a lot of their code to make it work and I realized that this approach was not feasible at all.
       This experience also lead to my desire to avoid code generation at all costs.
+- What are you hiding in the `hash` package besides the test cases?
+    - Just go and see for yourself :-)

 ## Planned features for the future

+- Faster copying of native generic arrays
 - Tree based sets and maps
     - Trading more time for less space ... if done correctly
 - Heap based priority queues
     - Because ... why not?
+- Overcome the size limitation of generic arrays and raise it to `Int.MAX_VALUE` for all types or even beyond (index space `Long` would be fun).
+The sky is the limit :-)
+- Convenience functions for generic arrays.
+- Multidimensional generic arrays
+    - I might also include my implementation of multidimensional regular arrays that is slumbering in one of my private toy projects.
 - (Truly) immutable collections
     - Those are especially useful for functional programming
+- Bit set based boolean lists ... if anyone needs them.
-- Whatever else comes into my mind and fits here :-)
+- Whatever else comes into my mind and fits into Hornet Queen :-)